Sugar Cream Pie Recipes

 Preheat oven to 450 degrees F. Prepare pie pastry.

 Place sugar and flour in the unbaked pie shell.
-Add cream and mix well using your fingers to slowly mix the dry and liquid ingredients (the prevent the cream from whipping).
+Add cream and mix well using your fingers to slowly mix the dry and liquid ingredients (this prevents the cream from whipping).
 Add vanilla extract to the mixture and continue stirring with your fingers.
 Grate nutmeg over the top.

 Bake 10 minutes; reduce heat to 350 degrees F. and continue baking approximately 1 hour.
-Remove from oven.
-NOTE: Do not over bake.
+Do not over bake.
 The pie may appear runny but usually sets as it cools.
 Over baking seems to break down the sugar and the pie never solidifies.
 If the pie doesn’t set, get out some spoons and enjoy it anyway.

-Although you may refrigerate the pie, it usually isn’t necessary to get it to set.
+Although you may refrigerate the pie, it usually is not necessary to get it to set.

 Basically I use my mother’s technique with different ingredient proportions.
 I tend to get a more reliable result in terms of firmness.